-If you are an FSU instructor interested in proctored testing for your FSU course exam, we offer in-person proctoring at our main campus facility, coordinate off-site testing for distance learning exams through a worldwide network of approved proctoring facilities, and offer online proctoring through Honorlock for distance learning courses and those in which it is the most effective solution.
-Services are provided by request.
+If you are an FSU instructor interested in proctored testing for your FSU course exam, we offer in-person proctoring at our main campus facility, coordinate off-site testing for distance learning exams through a worldwide network of approved proctoring facilities, and offer online (remote) proctoring for distance learning.
+Services are provided by advance request only.

 On-Campus Testing